.htaccess: 7 Useful Ingredients (Plus Bonus)

 CheckSpelling

-is a nice way towards a more “tolerant” website experience and to unburden error logs since it can be used to auto-correct file requests.
-When activated, this “spell checker” compares each document name in the requested directory against the requested document name without regard to case, and it allows up to one misspelling (character insertion, omission, transposition, or a wrong character).Example for
+is a nice way towards a better website experience.
+It can also unburden error logs since it auto-corrects file requests.
+When activated, the directive compares each document name in the respective directory against the requested document name without regard to case, and compensates for one misspelling (character insertion, omission, transposition, or otherwise wrong character).Example of

 CheckSpelling